mmcintyre1/flask-crud-app/README.md

 This is YAB, or yet another blog.

 ### Working on the project
-Run `docker build --tag silently-failing .` to build the image.
+Run `make build` to build the image.

+Run `make server` to run a server locally.
+It should update as you modify the code.

-Run `docker run -d -p 5000:5000 silently-failing` to run the image.
+Run `make kill` to kill off the docker image.